yoyotruly/snake-client/README.md

 - Follow steps inside the snek server repo to run the server side
 - Run the development snake client using the `node play.js` command.

+## Instructions

+Use W A S D to navigate the snake up, down, left, or right.
+Eat the red dot to gain points.
+If the snake collides with the wall or its own tail, it's game over.
+Press CTRL + C to quit the game.